 On April 29, 2021, students presented their capstone projects live to an audience.
 Visitors joined the virtual reality gallery from all over the world, interacted live with students and gave constructive feedback on their work.
 The live demonstrations were followed by a reception with celebratory speeches, music and dance.

 Professor Nubani indicated that the work produced by the Class of 2021 was exemplary, professional and exceeded her expectations, especially with limited access to resources or computer labs on campus.
 The event was also livestreamed on Facebook to enable more people to experience the space.

 Nubani commented: “I was so pleased with the outcome.
 We received over 300 visitors over the week-long gallery from 10 different countries, making this event a truly global one.
 I believe that virtual reality is the future.
 I interacted with professors and students from different institutions and different architectural firms.
 One architectural firm from Dubai joined the space and found the showcase to be a great opportunity to recruit talented students.”

-The feedback from the virtual audience showed that the event was a resounding success:
+The feedback below from the virtual audience showed that the event was a resounding success.

-· Eunsil Lee, Director of Interior Design Program at Michigan State University said: “We are so proud to be one of the first Interior Design programs in the world to bring the senior showcase experience to life online in an avatar-based virtual reality setting.
+Eunsil Lee, director of interior design program at MSU said: “We are so proud to be one of the first Interior Design programs in the world to bring the senior showcase experience to life online in an avatar-based virtual reality setting.
 We appreciate Dr. Nubani's tremendous efforts to make this unique and innovative event successful.”

 Nubani added: “I like to think of this event as the first student showcase ever run using virtual reality.
 I am definitely interested in organizing the same gallery again using virtual reality even after the pandemic is over.”